 The park is great for large and small gatherings.
-The grounds feature lots of large grassy ares, beautiful trees and vegetation and don’t forget to check out the Hemlock Trail Natural Area with ancient 200-300 year old hemlock trees.
+The grounds feature lots of large grassy areas, beautiful tree, and vegetation and don’t forget to check out the Hemlock Trail Natural Area with ancient 200-300-year-old hemlock trees.
 The trail is approximately 1.2 miles long and also features an impressive amount of black cherry, yellow birch, beech, maples, and oak trees.

 Laurel Hill State Park

 1454 Laurel Hill Park Road